alexqfredrickson/notes/aws/aws.md

 DynamoDB is a schemaless NoSQL database service.
 It scales without incurring downtime.

+### Personal Health Dashboard

+Personal Health Dashboard is a global service health/status dashboard.
+It's used when AWS is experiencing outages and/or service degradations.

 ### Trusted Advisor

 Trusted Advisor offers recommendations related to cost optimization, performance, security, fault tolerance, service limits, and operational excellence.